Features Investing 101 Pricing Blog Roadmap Launch app →

 ✓ Complete

-Built a working local version and used it to research companies personally.
-It solved the problem I had.
-Then I wondered if it would solve it for people who don't have an accounting background.
+Built a working local version and used it to research companies for myself.
+It solved my problem cleanly — which raised the real question: would it solve it just as well for someone without an accounting background?

 Local app Filing parser Metric explainers Personal use